sachinkj1982/sample.swagger/README.md

 * [Building and running using Eclipse and WebSphere Development Tools (WDT)](/docs/Using-WDT.md)
 * [Downloading WAS Liberty](/docs/Downloading-WAS-Liberty.md)

-Once the server has been started, go to [https://localhost:9444/ibm/api/explorer/](https://localhost:9444/ibm/api/explorer/) to interact with the sample.
+Once the server has been started, go to [REST API Discovery](https://developer.ibm.com/wasdev/blog/2016/02/17/exposing-liberty-rest-apis-swagger/) Explorer at [https://localhost:9444/ibm/api/explorer/](https://localhost:9444/ibm/api/explorer/) to interact with the sample.
+Default credentials are login: user, password: demo

 ## Notice